Optional Enrichment Article #1

 Question: What about “Intelligent Design”?

-After the author wrote a newspaper column advocating the teaching of science in science classes, he received communications (e-mail, phone, letter) from numerous interested people, including many intelligent-design supporters.
+After the author wrote a newspaper column advocating the teaching of science in science classes (included here in Enrichment 2), he received communications (e-mail, phone, letter) from numerous interested people, including many intelligent-design supporters.
 Aside from a couple of unpleasant “You’re going to burn in Hell” e-mails from the fringe, the exchanges were respectful, interesting, and informative, from a broad spectrum of beliefs.
 Notice that these are not the leaders of the “intelligent design movement”, but mostly-Pennsylvanian newspaper readers responding to a column.
 Two observations are:

-2) None of the “intelligent design” supporters seem to have come to their religious beliefs based on the perceived difficulty of evolutionary biochemists in explaining blood clotting, flagellae, or eyes.
-Awe and reverence for the glory of nature did seem to figure in some religious beliefs, but supposedly irreducibly complex items were not in the forefront.
+- None of the “intelligent design” supporters seem to have come to their religious beliefs based on the perceived difficulty of evolutionary biochemists in explaining blood clotting, flagella, or eyes.
+Awe and reverence for the glory of nature did seem to figure in some religious beliefs, but supposedly irreducibly complex items were not at the forefront.

 Question: But shouldn’t we be fair, teach both sides, and let kids decide?

-Answer: This is a hard one, because we so strongly believe in fairness and in hearing a diversity of ideas.
-But, if you present “both sides” in science class, it isn’t science class any more.
+Answer: This is a hard one because we so strongly believe in fairness and in hearing a diversity of ideas.
+But, if you present “both sides” in science class, it isn’t science class anymore.
 Science is the human search for ways to make accurate predictions, and that means setting aside the ideas that don’t work (the Earth is flat, the Earth is the center of the universe) and keeping the ones that do.
 Teaching the controversy over evolution in science class would be akin to teaching the controversy over whether the Earth or the Sun is more nearly the center of the solar system.
-Students are not really equipped to answer such a question (it took bright people, telescopes, calculations, and observations over centuries to figure out that the Earth does most of the moving in the Earth-Sun system).
-Teaching “intelligent design” is not good science and does not stimulate good science.
-“You biology students will fail in explaining and predicting some things” is not an especially motivational approach to teaching.
-Imagine if you did the same thing for math homework—“Do problems 1-24, but a few of them are impossible, so if you hit a hard one, just skip it”—what kind of motivation would that give to students?

-The scientific controversy over evolution by natural selection is similar to the controversy over gravity.
+Consider the scientific controversy over gravity.
 We don’t have a complete understanding of gravity yet.
-The grand unified theories of physics have not succeeded in explaining the quantum world and gravity through one set of equations, gravitational waves have not been observed, and other research frontiers await.
+The grand unified theories of physics have not succeeded in explaining the quantum world and gravity through one set of equations, and other research frontiers await.
 But we have a pretty good idea that if you knock your pencil off your desk, the pencil will fall down.
-There are limits to predictability—although gravity causes things to fall down, and gravity keeps the atmosphere near the Earth, gravitational attraction is weak enough compared to thermal energy that you can’t easily keep track of the position of an air molecule, for example.
-But, scientists can hit a tiny meteorite with a spacecraft from across the solar system, and can deliver a small exploding device to a particular window in the palace of a particular former dictator, using gravitationally based calculations.
 In the same way, there are lots of evolutionary questions, things we don’t know, and fascinating research frontiers, but the basic idea that kids are mostly like parents, differences affect success, and this leads to evolution, is very well established with very little uncertainty.

 Discussions about “intelligent design” surely can be included in school—a school that does not recognize the reality of religion in the world is not preparing its students for that world.
 But “intelligent design” is not science, and the author believes that science classes should teach science.